-New technologies include procedures, drugs, biological product, or devices that have recently been developed for the treatment of specific diseases or conditions, or are new applications of existing procedures, drugs, biological products, and devices.
-New technologies are considered investigational if there is no conclusive medical and scientific evidence in published peer-reviewed medical literature that the drug, biological product, device, or procedure has a beneficial effect on health outcomes, there is no clearance from a federal, governmental regulatory body, or other governmental agency (e.g., U.S. Food and Drug Administration (FDA)) for final and unrestricted market approval for use in the treatment of a specified condition, and not generally accepted by the medical community.
+New technologies are considered investigational if there is no conclusive medical and scientific evidence in published peer-reviewed medical literature that the drug, biological product, device, or procedure has a beneficial effect on health outcomes, there is no clearance from a federal, governmental regulatory body, or other governmental agency (e.g., U.S. Food and Drug Administration [FDA]) for final and unrestricted market approval for use in the treatment of a specified condition, and not generally accepted by the medical community.